 Is the Council Liable for My Injury?

-As with all claims against the council for personal injury, to sue the council for pothole injury you need to prove liability.
+As with all claims against the council for personal injury, you need to prove liability to sue the council for pothole injury.
 The council must maintain all public footpaths, pathways and roads to a safe standard, as defined in Section 58 of the Highways Act, 1980.
 If you have tripped on or fallen down a pothole due to the council not doing their job properly, you will be able to make a claim.

 Pothole Accidents and Injuries on Private Property

 If you were to ask several pothole claim solicitors if it is possible to claim for accidents that happen on private property, a typical answer would be “maybe”.

 In some cases, if it can be clearly proven that the owner of the land has failed to maintain a publicly accessible roadway, which has lead directly to the accident, a claim should be possible.
 However, the situation is far from simple.
 For example, if you were to have a pothole-related accident on a private property that you had no right to be on, then you likely won’t be able to make a claim.

 Pothole Cycling Accidents

 Solicitors treat Cyclist pothole claims in almost exactly the same way as a pedestrian accident.
 If the accident happens in a public place or on the street and the property owner or the local council are at fault, you will have a valid reason to make a compensation claim.

 On top of claiming compensation for the injury itself, you will also be able to claim compensation for any damage to your bicycle as well.

 Pothole Car and Road Traffic Accidents

 If a pothole on a public road causes a road traffic accident, then there will be a route to making a claim.
 Potholes are not frequently the cause of car accidents, but they are a very common cause of motorcycle accident claims.